-We believe that our cash on hand and cash generated from operations, together with funds available from our line of credit, are sufficient to meet our expected operating and capital expenditure requirements, as well as to fund any repurchase of shares we elect to make.
+We believe that our cash on hand and cash generated from operations, together with funds available from our credit agreement, are sufficient to meet our expected operating and capital expenditure requirements.
 We may seek to acquire other businesses in order to expand our product offerings.
 We may need additional financing in order to complete one or more acquisitions.
 We cannot be certain that we will be able to obtain additional financing, if required, on acceptable terms or at all.